 This data set was collected during the 2020 NASA SnowEx Intensive Observation Period at Grand Mesa, Colorado.
-These data estimate snow depth, snow density, and snow water equivalence (SWE) from radar travel-times, and may also be used to validate airborne snow observations.
+These data can be used to estimate snow depth, snow density, and snow water equivalence (SWE) from radar travel-times versus antenna separation.